mendix/docs/content/en/docs/appstore/services/business-events.md

 * `BusinessEvents.EventBrokerSpace` – This setting helps you group events into Kafka [topics](#topics-channels).
 With this setting, each business event will be put in its own topic.
 Set the `EventBrokerSpace` value to your environment names (or Kubernetes namespaces) like `test` or `production`.
 Doing so ensures that when each business event that is defined in an app is deployed to a specific environment, it will have its own topic.
 For example, an `OrdersReceived` business event defined in an app when deployed to two different environments will have two topics.
 A topic is named in the form of `businessevents.<channel>.<EventBrokerSpace>`.
 A channel is written as a UUID and is used to group events.
 * `TruststoreLocation` and `TruststorePassword` - [OPTIONAL] The service supports adding a Truststore and password in order to allow for SSL verification of the server.

-{{% alert color="warning" %}}Special characters are not allowed in the `BusinessEvents.EventBrokerSpace` constant. {{% /alert %}}
+{{% alert color="warning" %}} Special characters are not allowed in the `BusinessEvents.EventBrokerSpace` constant. {{% /alert %}}

-For further explanation on topics and channels, see [Topics and Channels](#topics-channels) and the [Mendix Event Broker](#mendix-event-broker) section.
+For further explanation on topics and channels, see [Topics and Channels](#topics-channels) and [Mendix Event Broker](#mendix-event-broker).

-#### 6.4.2 DevOps tasks not covered when running own Kafka cluster
+#### 6.4.2 DevOps Tasks Not Covered When Running Own Kafka Cluster

 As operating your own Kafka cluster falls outside of the scope of the Mendix Cloud environment, the following `DevOps` tasks should be taken into consideration (this list is not extensive):

-* Client username and password provision on Kafka - The creation of usernames and password on the Kafka cluster will need to be managed but the customer
+* Client user name and password provision on Kafka - The creation of usernames and password on the Kafka cluster will need to be managed by the customer.
 * Topic creation on Kafka - Unless the Kafka cluster is configured with `auto.create.topics.enable` set to true (default setting in Apache Kafka), topics will need to be created by the customer.
-See [Topics and Channels](#topics-channels)
+See [Topics and Channels](#topics-channels).
-* Access Control - Unless the Kafka cluster is configured with `allow.everyone.if.no.acl.found` set to true (default setting in Apache Kafka), the ACLs need to be maintained by the customer
+* Access Control - Unless the Kafka cluster is configured with `allow.everyone.if.no.acl.found` is set to true (default setting in Apache Kafka), the ACLs need to be maintained by the customer.

-#### 6.4.3 Managing topics on own Kafka cluster
+#### 6.4.3 Managing Topics on Own Kafka Cluster

 The channel UUID can be retrieved by inspecting the exported AsyncAPI document under the channels section of the document.